 HEARD ON THE STREET:

-HARDEN YOUR ASSETS > A clear and present cautionary tale of evil elements creeping into our corner of the world: windows smashed and bikes stolen from Sunshine Bicycles in Fairfax, a car stolen in Kentfield is torched near Fairfax Lumber, clothing stolen from racks from clothing stores in San Anselmo, businesses being “cased” by … shoppers… who distract the clerk while an accomplice sneaks into the back room and steals all the employee’s purses and bags, ebikes being stolen, packages lifted.
-“Harden Your Assets” by locking doors, increasing use of cameras and effective lighting, make your home and our community a “you’re not welcome” to easy target crimes.
-Consider taking a proactive approach to reducing your attack surface, making it harder for malicious actors to exploit vulnerabilities, aka, Wake up and CYA.
+HARDEN YOUR ASSETS > A clear and present cautionary tale of caution crept into our corner of the world: windows smashed and bikes stolen from Sunshine Bicycles in Fairfax, a car stolen in Kentfield is torched near Fairfax Lumber, clothing stolen from racks from clothing stores in San Anselmo, businesses being “cased” by … shoppers who distract the clerk while an accomplice sneaks into the back room and steals all the employee’s handbags, ebikes being stolen, packages lifted.
+“Harden Your Assets” by locking doors, increasing use of cameras, effective lighting, and presence.

 NOW OPEN > MARIN OUTDOOR TRADING COMPANY Soft opened March 18: An obviously-named business…they have a nice selection of “get outdoors and hike” gear, just in time for spring.
 Check’em out at 570 San Anselmo Avenue near San Anselmo Gelato.
 More info below.
 MOTC Info & Mailing List: > CLICK HERE